rui314/mold/README.md

 - Watching object files using inotify(2)

-  Idea: When mold is running as a daemon for preloading, use inotify(2) to watch file system updates using so that it can reload files as soon as they are updated.
+  Idea: When mold is running as a daemon for preloading, use inotify(2) to watch file system updates so that it can reload files as soon as they are updated.

   Reason for rejection: Just like the maximum number of files you can simultaneously open, the maximum number of files you can watch using inotify(2) isn't that large.
-Maybe just a single instance of mold would work fine with inotify(2), but it may fail if you run multiple of it.
+Maybe just a single instance of mold is fine with inotify(2), but it may fail if you run multiple of it.

-  Other reason for not doing it is because mold is quite fast without it anyway.
+  The other reason for not doing it is because mold is quite fast without it anyway.
 Invoking stat(2) on each file for file update check takes less than 100 milliseconds for Chrome, and if most of the input files are not updated, parsing updated files takes almost no time.